-Return merchandise authorization (RMA) is an e-commerce term that describes an arrangement in which the seller of a good or product agrees to have a customer or client shipped that item back to them in exchange for a refund or credit.
+Return merchandise authorization (RMA) describes an arrangement in which the seller of a good or product agrees to have a customer or client ship that item back to them in exchange for a refund or credit.
 This agreement allows for a higher degree of guaranteed quality.
+The Intershop Order Management (IOM) has the ability to retrieve returnable order positions, accept return requests, check for approvals, generate RMA numbers, and support the generation of return-related documents.

 |API||The abbreviation for Application Programming Interface|